shalatan/shalatan.github.io/android.md

 - [⭐](#interview-questions)
   `Context` : It is the context of the current state of application/class.
 Used to get information regarding the activity and application.
 Used to access *Resources, Databases, SharedPreferences*
   - `Application Context` : Tied to lifecycle of an application, can be used to create singleton objects.
-  - `Application Context` : Tied to lifecycle of an activity, should be used when passing the context in activity.
+  - `Activity Context` : Tied to lifecycle of an activity, should be used when passing the context in activity.
 - [⭐](#interview-questions)
   `Application Class` : Base class within an Android app that contains all other components such as activities and services.
 It is instantiated before any other class when the process for your application is created.
 - `Android Manifest` : Describes essential information about the application such as package name, entry points, components, permissions, and metadata.